 At Terasem Radio you can listen to music and interviews related to immortality, transhumanism, cyberconsciousness, mind-uploading, and the Singularity.
 Terasem Radio is an Internet radio station operated by Terasem Movement, Inc. and dedicated to diversity, unity, and joyful immortality.
 The radio station offers music and commentary on the Terasem transreligion and its educational mission in favor of geoethical nanotechnology, transhuman cyberconsciousness and indefinitely extended life.

 Who is Terasem?
 Terasem is a collective consciousness dedicated to diversity, unity and joyful immortality.

 The term collective consciousness is making more and more appearances in the media.
 For one example, watch the Internet Rising Documentary which was released on 11.29.11.
 It is a digi-documentary investigating the evolving relationships between the Internet and collective consciousness of humanity.
 It provokes many questions about ancient and modern paradoxes of life, its pleasures and pains... and the gray area contrasts in between.

-From the CyBeRev project
+About the CyBeRev project